ablearn/flutter_signin_app/SETUP_GOOGLE_SIGN.md

     # For Web (Chrome)
     flutter run -d chrome
     ```
+4. To create an APK for testing on an Android device, run the following command:
+    ```bash
+    flutter build apk
+    ```
+    The APK will be located in the `build/app/outputs/apk/release/app-release.apk` directory.
-3. Click the "Continue with Google" button and follow the sign-in flow.
+5. Click the "Continue with Google" button and follow the sign-in flow.
-4. Check the debug console for any errors and verify successful navigation/authentication state change in your app.
+6. Check the debug console for any errors and verify successful navigation/authentication state change in your app.

 This comprehensive guide should help set up Google Sign-In in future projects.
 Remember that package versions and cloud console layouts might change over time.